HarrisonStrand/CoLAB/worklog.md

 ```
 830-10am: Add Profile values to userprofile component.
 Add research for react checkboxes and firestore
 10-11am: Add research for updating user profile information
+11-1210pm: Add research for formik and yup for profile form submitting
 ```